 Antegrade Cerebral Perfusion

 Antegrade perfusion of the brain through cannulae inserted in the innominate (or more distally in the right common carotid artery) and left common carotid artery provides the most physiologic and efficient perfusion of the brain.
 Perfusate temperature is usually set at 18°C and flow is set between 10 and 20 mL/kg/min or adjusted to maintain a pressure between 40 and 50 mm Hg in the right radial artery.
 Clinical results, especially regarding swift recovery of cerebral function, have been outstanding with this method of perfusion.
 The necessity to cannulate relatively small and often diseased arch arteries and the presence of additional cannulae in the operating field constitute the main drawbacks of the technique.
 Cannulation of the common carotid arteries can result in dissection of the arterial wall and embolism of atheromatous plaque material or air.
 Furthermore, the flow in the artery is dependent on proper positioning of the tip of the cannula within the vessel.
 For these reasons, many surgeons rely on a unilateral perfusion of the brain, with the sole cannulation and perfusion of the right subclavian artery.
 The right vertebral and right common carotid artery territories are perfused in an antegrade fashion.
 The blood reaches the left cerebral hemisphere through the circle of Willis and, to a lesser extent, through cervicofacial connections.
 It is, therefore, important that the left common carotid and left subclavian arteries be occluded to avoid a steal of blood down these arteries.
 Occlusion (usually with an inflatable balloon) of the descending aorta is also a useful maneuver to improve overall body perfusion.
 Effective somatic perfusion (including the abdominal organs, spinal cord, and lower limb musculature) has been documented with this maneuver.
+The presence of an aberrant right subclavian artery (also called arteria lusoria) is obviously a contraindication to the use of this perfusion method.
+The aberrant origin of the artery is usually readily identified by computed tomography or magnetic resonance.
+The burst of blood from the descending aorta during the opening of the aortic arch should alert the surgeon to this anatomic variation, and prompt a direct cannulation of the ostium of the right and left common carotid arteries.

 Sequential perfusion of the cerebral arteries provides additional safety to unilateral cerebral perfusion, and avoids cannulation of small or diseased arch arteries.
 The right subclavian artery remains perfused during the whole procedure.
 A vascular graft is immediately sewn on a common patch of aortic wall including all the arch vessels, or the second branch of a multiple-arm prosthesis is anastomosed to the left common carotid artery.
 Perfusion is then instituted through this additional graft and enhances, after a short period of time, cerebral perfusion.